rickatnight11/docker_musicbrainz/musicbrainz-server/README.md

 docker run -i -t --rm --name musicbrainz-server musicbrainz-server ...
 ```

-If you're using the included `musicbrainz-postgres` (or another Postgres) container you can link your `musicbrainz-server` containers to it to simplify networking.
+If you're using the related `musicbrainz-postgres` (or another Postgres) container you can link your `musicbrainz-server` containers to it to simplify networking.
 Assuming the Postgres container is called `musicbrainz-postgres`, your base Docker parameters would look something like this:

 ```
 docker run -i -t --rm --name musicbrainz-server --link musicbrainz-postgres:db musicbrainz-server ...